 Corporate dress code is company and industry dependent, but typically more casual than in the UK.
 Outside of work, locals wear a lot of black, and tend not to ‘dress up’ for clubbing or parties.

 How to counter culture clash: Get advice about dress code before starting your new job.
 If attending a special event, ask the host, but in many cases casual will be fine.

 New Zelanders’ laid back attitude can be disconcerting, especially in the workplace.
-Timekeeping especially is not so ridged as in UK business.
+Timekeeping especially is not so rigid as in UK business.

 How to counter culture clash: Don’t misconstrue a relaxed approach as lack of care.

 While 96% of New Zealanders speak English, the local tongue includes several phrases that will be lost on the average Brit.

 How to counter culture clash: Brush up on common New Zealand phrases before you arrive.
 If you don’t understand what someone said, just ask, but be prepared to explain your own Britishisms.

 With partner offices in 12 key cities, Pickfords relocates hundreds of expats to New Zealand every year.
 To find out how we can help you fulfill your expat dream, visit our website or call 0800 019 8557.